swerling/cosell/README.txt

     $howard.queue_announcements!(:sleep_time => 0.05, :announcements_per_cycle => 5)
     14.times {$howard.announce(EndOfRound)} # announcements occur in bg thread

-    sleep 0.05 # announcements for end of a few rounds appear sleep 0.05 # announcements for end of the next few rounds sleep 0.05 # announcements for end of the next few rounds sleep 0.05 # announcements for end of the next few rounds
+    sleep 0.05 # announcements for the first 5 rounds appear sleep 0.05 # announcements for the next 5 rounds
+    sleep 0.05 # announcements for end of the next 4 rounds (there is not 15th round sleep 0.05 # no announcements, all the announcements have been announced

     $howard.announce(TKO)
         # => TKO!
+    sleep 0.05 # the TKO is announced

 == REQUIREMENTS: